methinks82/boomLogger/Readme.md

 You can also create custom streams (Instructions below)

-By default, the Log will be configured with a TextFile Stream (with an id of *defaultTextFile*) and a Console Stream (*defaultConsole*), both of which listen to all levels.
+By default, the Log will be configured with a TextFile Stream (with an id of *"defaultTextFile"*) and a Console Stream (*"defaultConsole"*), both of which listen to all levels.
 These can be modified or removed just like all other streams.